 In Australia, Foxtel is the home of HBO, allowing subscribers to keep up with the latest releases express from the US.
 Moreover, series are available on demand, so you can catch up with your favourite shows anytime.
 Or, you can simply get a Foxtel Now subscription and stream all the HBO content you fancy with the Pop or Drama channel packs.
-They are both priced at only $15/month.

 1. Game of Thrones